GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/genomics_sequencing/cut_and_tag.rst

     .. note::

       It is typical for the beads to form a large clump during the incubation.
 Do your best to mix here and in the next few steps; it will be difficult to fully homogenize the solution.
+This requires **several minutes** of pipetting per sample at this step.

 40. Incubate the reaction for 1 hour at 55°C in a thermocycler, with the heated lid set to 65°C.